RTEMS/rtems-docs/c_user/multiprocessing.rst

 RTEMS makes no assumptions regarding the connection media or topology of a multiprocessor system.
-The tasks which compose a particular application can be spread among as many processors as needed to satisfy the application’s timing requirements.
+The tasks which compose a particular application can be spread among as many processors as needed to satisfy the application's timing requirements.
 The application tasks can interact using a subset of the RTEMS directives as if they were on the same processor.
 These directives allow application tasks to exchange data,